Scope of practice

 - prioritise referral to the RTLB service for immediate follow up for all children entering care.

-- be the Lead Worker during the first month (note: if the child or young person is already in receipt of Ministry of Education Learning Support services, the relevant Learning Support specialist will be designated Lead Worker).
+Likewise, RTLB will be the Lead Worker during the first month.
+Please note that if the child or young person is already in receipt of Ministry of Education Learning Support services, the relevant Learning Support specialist will be designated Lead Worker.

-- be a key member of the inter-agency group and work to strengthen the link between Education and other agencies supporting the child, including the Ministry of Health
+Other RTLB responsibilities regarding those new to care are they will work with the classroom teacher and kaiako on strategies to ensure the child/young person settles and succeeds in class, ensure the identified education needs are met, and undertake any assessments that may be necessary.
+RTLB will be a key member of the inter-agency group and work to strengthen the link between Education and other agencies supporting the child, including the Ministry of Health.

 The most important factor to consider when determining whether RTLB should continue to support mokopuna who have had a Gateway Assessment completed is whether the needs of the child or young person are being managed.